 * Jazz2Go is involved in our annual GJL concerts and often chooses to perform in the National Concert Band Festival.
-Jazz2Go also acquire their own concerts / gigs throughout each year and always have an end of year concert at a local venue.
+Jazz2Go also acquire their own concerts / gigs throughout each year and usually have an informal end of year concert.

 Trial rehearsals, group entry and auditions

-To attend a trial rehearsal as outlined below you will need to download and complete the Member information sheet and email this to either Tessa Frye (Jazz2Go) or Peter Martin (GYJA / GYJO).
+If reading this information from 17 September 2021 onwards and you wish to attend a trial rehearsal, you will need to download and complete the Member information sheet and email this to either Tessa Frye (Jazz2Go) or Peter Martin (GYJA / GYJO).
 Please make sure your email provides the trial musician's first and last name, how you heard about us and why you are interested in the group (this is all useful for us).

 NB.
 Parents are welcome to stay and listen to GYJA / GYJO trial rehearsals.
-GYJO vacancies will also be notified and updated in our 2019-20 GYJO audition criteria (see last paragraphs below) and our audition criteria which will be available from September 2019.
+GYJO vacancies are notified and updated in our 2021-22 GYJO audition criteria (see last paragraphs below).

 Grades are only a guide to the level required.
-More important is a strong commitment and positive attitude alongside good sight reading and general musicianship skills.
-Teachers may recommend students for a specific group but the Director has the final decision to whether a member is ready for entry into an ensemble.
-Once you have gained a place in one of the groups, you will be required to maintain a high percentage of attendance at rehearsals and concerts.
+More important is a strong commitment and positive attitude alongside a willingness to develop musicianship skills.
+Teachers may recommend students for a specific group however our Directors have the final decision to whether a member is ready for entry into an ensemble.
+Once you have gained a place in one of the groups, you will be required to maintain a high percentage of attendance at rehearsals and performances.
 A place within an ensemble maybe withdrawn if commitment is deemed unsatisfactory.